ANYTIME FALL-OFF-THE BONE BRAISING OR A ROSH HASHANAH FEAST

 Cover the pot securely, then place in 300 to 325 degree oven (or stove top on low heat).
 Cook for as long as it takes for the meat to fall off the bone.
 Chicken will take considerably less time.
 Less than an hour.
 The tougher the cut the longer it will take.
 Probably, several hours.
 When the meat is done remove and place on platter ready for carving in slices (except chicken, of course).
 If you want a thicker sauce, reduce on stove top on low heat.

 It's your choice, but make it starchy.
 We love a good braise with Yorkshire Puddings.
+Or seasonal herb-coated roasted potatoes.
 And have a few oils and balsamics on hand for individual drizzles.
-We love our spicy varieties: Harissa, Chipotle and Baklouti.
+We love our spicy varieties: Harissa and Baklouti, a reminder of Mediterranean ancient and modern culture.

 Note: Our approach was inspired by Kitchn.com.